 Map of Essex 1777 is an open access resource produced by Tim Fransen with digitised assets from the Virtual Library of Bibliographical Heritage (BVPB) collection and the Essex Record Office (ERO) publication A Reproduction of a Map of the County of Essex 1777 by John Chapman & Peter André, 1950.

 Map of Essex 1777 is powered by your generous donations which will cover green web hosting, domain registration and site maintenance/security for a further days.
 Please donate whatever you can afford to help keep this online resource running and freely accessible for everyone.
 Thank you.

-To extend the aforementioned ERO publication’s original intention ‘to enable a wide public to enjoy this remarkable map’ the there versions are freely available here [Version 3, Version 2 & Version 1] and support all modern web browsers, platforms and devices for the benefit of students, teachers, historians, researchers and other interested people.
+To extend the aforementioned ERO publication’s original intention ‘to enable a wide public to enjoy this remarkable map’ the versions are freely available here [Version 3, Version 2 & Version 1] and support all modern web browsers, platforms and devices for the benefit of students, teachers, historians, researchers and other interested people.

 The original map was the first of the entire county that was extraordinarily detailed (two inches to a mile) and accurate.
 For further details please click here to read the introduction and end matter from the 1950 ERO publication.